kubenet-dev/ac2-kubenet-workshop/Part 3/topology/README.md

 ## choreo server

-if you have a previous server running, stop the server with ^C. You can reuse the window.Otherwise open a terminal window and start the choreoserver
+If you have a previous server running, stop the server with ^C. You can reuse the window.Otherwise open a terminal window and start the choreoserver

 ```bash
 choreoctl server start topology